frantzalexander/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of data science projects to demonstrate knowledge and skillsets on topics I find interesting.
+A portfolio collection of data science projects to demonstrate knowledge and skillsets on topics I find interesting.

+The projects placed in descending order.
+Where the most recent projects are at the top for each category.

 # Table of Contents
 [Dashboards](#Dashboards)